shader/dicewarsjs/README.md

+# Fast Dicewars

+This is a fork of chrisraff's dicewarsjs, modified to remove a few buttons and add a speed toggle.
+By default, the framerate is set to 240; you can toggle the framerate:
+  * press "s" to slow down game to classic 60 fps
+  * press "f" to speed it up again

+You can play this version [here](https://shader.github.io/dicewarsjs).

-# Dicewars JS
+# Modified Dicewars JS

-Play my version [here](https://www.chrisraff.com/dicewars/).
-My slightly improved AI are the pink, green and lime player.

-This is a modification of the game [Dice Wars](https://www.gamedesign.jp/games/dicewars/) from gamedesign.jp.
-I have added the ability to have multiple types of AI so I could try to create my own AI for the game.
+This is a modification of the game [Dice Wars](https://www.gamedesign.jp/games/dicewars/) from gamedesign.jp. chrisraff added the ability to have multiple types of AI.

 ## Usage